linkedin/kafka-monitor/README.md

 ### Configuration Tips

-- We advise advanced users to run Kafka Monitor with `./bin/kafka-monitor-start.sh config/kafka-monitor.properties`.
-The default kafka-monitor.properties in the repo provides an simple example of how to monitor a single cluster.
+- We advise advanced users to run Kafka Monitor with `./bin/kafka-monitor-start.sh config/kafka-monitor.conf`.
+The default kafka-monitor.conf in the repo provides an simple example of how to monitor a single cluster.
 You probably need to change the value of `zookeeper.connect` and `bootstrap.servers` to point to your cluster.